nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Assembler/Compiler/Linker Flags

 The meta build system use CMake to create build artifacts.
 In general, CMake doesn’t provide abstraction of flags setting for all kinds of toolchains.
 So that developer should use the flags for assembler/compiler/linker which follows the rule by each toolchain.
 Here are links for you to refer:

 - [IAR][https://wwwfiles.iar.com/AVR/webic/doc/EWAVR_CompilerGuide.pdf]
 - [MDK][https://developer.arm.com/documentation/100748/0622/Using-Common-Compiler-Options]
 - [ARMGCC][https://gcc.gnu.org/onlinedocs/]

-Assembler/Compiler/Linker flags are set with following CMake configuration function, please refer to  [Configuration](#configuration)
+Assembler/Compiler/Linker flags are set with following CMake configuration function in CMake file, please refer to  [Configuration](#configuration)

-For example:
+For example, the following code set optimization level for IAR compiler:

 ```cmake
     mcux_add_iar_configuration(